Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Measurements of student learning and transfer

 \subsection{Attitudes toward physics}

-Over the past two decades, research\cite{RedishMPEX, AdamsCLASS} has shown that a majority of students leave introductory physics classrooms not only confused about the conceptual content of physics, but also about nature of scientific knowledge.
+Over the past two decades, research\cite{RedishMPEX, AdamsCLASS} has shown that a majority of students leave introductory physics classrooms not only confused about the conceptual content of physics, but also about the nature of scientific knowledge.
 These ideas are epistemological in nature and the implicit epistemological message sent in many traditional classrooms is apparently not what we want\cite{Schommer} our students to learn.
-Indirectly, the students appear to be encouraged toward approaches to learning such as rote memorization of many specific algorithms (rather than learning to use broad general principles) and dissuaded from reconciling their everyday experiences with the content presented in the course to form a coherent worldview.
+Indirectly, the students appear to be encouraged toward approaches to learning such as rote memorization and dissuaded from reconciling their everyday experiences with the content presented in the course to form a coherent worldview.

-Several epistemological surveys have been developed\cite{RedishMPEX, AdamsCLASS} to categorize these beliefs.
-In general, these surveys consist of a set of statements, such as “Knowledge in physics consists of many pieces of information, each of which applies primarily to a specific situation.”, with which the student is asked to agree or disagree.
+Several attitudinal surveys that provide information on student epistemologies have been developed\cite{RedishMPEX, AdamsCLASS} to categorize these beliefs.
+In general, these surveys consist of a set of statements, such as ``Knowledge in physics consists of many pieces of information, each of which applies primarily to a specific situation.'', with which the student is asked to agree or disagree.
 Student responses are coded as favorable (matching what an expert would say), as unfavorable, or as neutral.
 The surveys are given twice, once at the beginning of instruction and once at the end and movement in student responses are classified as towards or away from expert-like beliefs (gains or losses).

-Results from these sorts of surveys have been collected from many large lecture classes, across a variety of educational institutions, and from both ‘reformed’ and traditional introductory physics classes.
+Results from these sorts of surveys have been collected from many large lecture classes, across a variety of educational institutions, and from both `reformed' and traditional introductory physics classes.
 Results are fairly consistent.
-In general, unless the class has focused explicitly on addressing epistemologies, after one semester of physics instruction, student populations tend to move away from the experts in their opinions (even for most “reformed” classes).\cite{RedishMPEX, AdamsCLASS}
+In general, unless the class has focused explicitly on addressing epistemologies,\cite{RedishHammerMPEXII} after one semester of physics instruction, student populations tend to move \emph{away} from the experts in their opinions (even for most `reformed' classes).\cite{RedishMPEX, AdamsCLASS}